MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-consume-web-services.md

 Application developers can call and integrate a web service into their applications using the service-specific Swagger-based JSON file and by providing any required inputs to that service.
 The Swagger-based JSON file is used to generate client libraries for integration.
 Read "[How to integrate web services and authentication into your application](../how-to-build-api-clients-from-swagger-for-app-integration.md)" for more details.

-The easiest way to share the Swagger file with an application developer is to use the code shown in the preceding example.
+The easiest way to share the Swagger file with an application developer is to use the code shown [in this Jupyter notebook](https://github.com/Microsoft/ML-Server-Python-Samples/blob/master/web-services/deploy-consume/Explore_Consume_Python_Web_Services.ipynb).
 Alternately, the application developer can request the file as an authenticated user with an [active bearer token](../how-to-build-api-clients-from-swagger-for-app-integration.md#authentication) in the request header using this API:
 ```
 GET /api/{{service-name}}/{{service-version}}/swagger.json
 ```